 While I was in the UK last year, I hung out with Timmy at nearby Rowan Frameworks, who told me about Adeline O’Moreau, who shares his workspace and is making frames under her own banner of Mercredi Bikes.

-At this stage, Adeline is completely and utterly and utterly focused on cyclocross racing, and that is specifically what she has been creating frames for.
+At this stage, Adeline is completely and utterly focused on cyclocross racing, and that is specifically what she has been creating frames for.
 She just emailed me with a background to her story and it’s an inspiring read, to say the least.

 Adeline and Timmy photographed this bike, the first she made, in the forest next to their Woodchurch workshop.
 She’s built a few since then, but it’ll probably make for a better story if she tells it: